Skip to content

 php

-public function commit(): bool
+public function commit(): void

 rollBack()

 Roll back the current transaction.
+Throws Doctrine\DBAL\Exception if no transaction is active.

 php

-public function rollBack(): bool
+public function rollBack(): void

 inTransaction()